ABOUT THE ART PARTY

 4. The 3-year Skills Training Program is a demonstration.
 This alleviates the concern about sustainability as the program is intentionally designed as a time-limited or research-oriented pilot project.

-Liza J. Lee: (Marketing Director) I have over 10 years of experience in marketing and copywriting.
-I’ve been specializing in technology and online marketing since 2016.
-For fun, I’m a Google Local Guide with +5 million photo views in Vancouver, Canada since 2018.
-I’m also a co-founder of our non-profit The Art Party, with +30 live events.
+Liza J. Lee: (Marketing Director) has over 10 years of experience in marketing and copywriting.
+She’s been specializing in technology and online marketing since 2016.
+She’s a Google Local Guide with +5 million photo views in Vancouver, Canada since 2018.
+She’s also a co-founder of our non-profit The Art Party, with +30 live events.
 We now provide online skills training!

 Kertus Cramer: (Business & Life Coach Director) Making The Right Decisions – Integrate Your Vast Ideas And Needs Into Full Expression: With my assistance, you will transform your plans from “someday, maybe” into “no time at all.”